Jean2208/MyWebsite/_posts/2024-08-05-headless-htb.md

 It's always important to not only know how to exploit applications, but to also understand why and where they are vulnerable to provide better security.

-If we list the home directory of the vulnerable machine we find the `app.py` file that's responsible for launching the vulnerable website on port 5000.
+If we list the home directory of the machine, we find the `app.py` file that's responsible for launching the vulnerable website on port 5000.

 Let's inspect the vulnerable sections of this code from top to bottom.
 I added some comments to make it more clear.